superJK92iscool/Et-Futurum-Requiem/.github/ISSUE_TEMPLATE/issue_report.md

 - [ ] This is a crash.
 Please upload, Pastebin, Gist or copypaste the whole crash report along with this issue.

 - [ ] This is a mod incompatibility.
 If I do this in vanilla Forge with only Et Futurum Requiem installed, it works normally.

-- [ ] This is a code problem.
-Please link the probably problematic lines of code in the issue and/or explain in detail what is wrong.

 ### Version number of Et-Futurum-Requiem (IMPORTANT)